-In general it is best to photograph outdoors in either the morning or evening.
-During the middle of the day the sunlight can be very harsh.
+In general, it is best to photograph outdoors in either the morning (right at sunrise) or evening (before sunset).
+During the middle of the day, the sunlight can be very harsh.
 An overcast day does provide some of the best lighting but you may loose some of the highlights you gain from a sunny morning or evening.
+So clouds or sun, we can create amazing images.
 Perhaps the very best time to shoot portraits is from 45 minutes before sunset to 20 minutes after.
 In photography, this is called the "golden hour".
 This information may be helpful in planning out your wedding schedule in an attempt to allow time for outdoor portraits.
 That being said, I've photographed during all times of the day and we are always able to get good images.
 These suggestions just represent the ideal.

 What will come with Master Access?

 Master Access can be purchased with all portrait sessions.
-My top two wedding packages include Master Access as well.
-Master Access allows you to download the finished, high resolution versions of all your images through your online gallery.
+My top two wedding packages include Master Access as well for your wedding day images.
+Master Access allows you to download the finished, high-resolution versions of all your images through your online gallery.
 This access also includes Printing Rights or what we call "Home Rights Use" on the contract.

 What is "Home Rights Use"?

-This means the digital files of the images can be used for your personal use only.
+This means the digital files of the images can be used for your own personal use.
 You may make prints from the digital files for your own use or to give as gifts, or to upload to your blog or website (we'd love it if you credit us though) or make additional copies of the files for personal back-up purposes only.

 Why do you offer so many prints sizes in your online store?